|

 the racket weight will feel like a feather.
 To win a game, do plan

-ahead before or just starting a game.
+ahead before or starting a game.
 Look for your opponents weak

 point and capitalize on it.
 My youtube videos are here.
 You can see